 I also recently completed a blog article on the same topic of “How to read water for winter steelhead” that you can access via the linked text.

-For many folks, they are having to strike out and fish new water with the complete closure of the very popular and excellent producing Chehalis system.
-Learning a new river can be challenging, and it often means longer driver, earlier mornings and fewer opportunities to fish.
+Many folks, are having to strike out and fish new water with the complete closure of the very popular and excellent producing Chehalis system.
+Learning a new river can be challenging, and it often means longer driving, earlier mornings, and fewer opportunities to fish.

 Or folks are choosing to stay closer to home and fish familiar water that may provide a steelhead or two, but on a balance it’s more of an excuse to be on the water, experiencing the incredible outdoors and all the positive vibes provided there.